From-Later/wwwfromlater/viewsfromlater/_views/compersia.md

 **The Relationship Anarchy Smorgasboard** was developed as a tool for partners to articulate their needs and agree on which needs their relationship addresses. [∎](https://www.reddit.com/r/polyamory/comments/5jebwg/relationship_anarchy_smorgasbord_choose_your/){:target="_bank"}

+**The Relationship Bill of Rights** is first captured in the ethics chapter of More Than Two by Eve Rickert and Franklin Veaux.
+It enforces the idea that every person should be able to have a voice in their relationships, no matter the forms these relationships may take.
+It also promotes empowerment through the notion of building resilience within relationships, as opposed to disempowerment that stems from rigid and non-negotiable rules of control. [∎](https://www.morethantwo.com/relationshipbillofrights.html){:target="_bank"}[∎](https://www.morethantwo.com/blog/2014/10/relationship-bor){:target="_bank"}

-**Relationship contracts** are on the rise as partners take deliberate and considerate steps to find common ground in their romances by articulating their needs and wants in writing. [∎](https://www.nytimes.com/2017/06/23/style/modern-love-to-stay-in-love-sign-on-the-dotted-line-36-questions.html){:target="_bank"}
+**Relationship contracts** are on the rise as partners take deliberate and considerate steps to find common ground in their romances by articulating their needs and wants in writing. [∎](https://www.nytimes.com/2017/06/23/style/modern-love-to-stay-in-love-sign-on-the-dotted-line-36-questions.html){:target="_bank"}[∎](https://www.facebook.com/ComedyCentral/videos/relationship-contract-broad-city/419528692131026/){:target="_bank"}

 ### Augmenting Understanding